How to Eat for Recovery

 Some tips for eating for recovery

 - Avoid caffeine.
 The caffeine found in soda, tea and other drinks is a stimulant.
 It can trigger mood fluctuations that make it harder to resist cravings for alcohol or drugs.

 - Eat antioxidant-rich foods.
 These foods play a vital role in boosting your immune system.
 A few examples of these are apple, strawberries, blueberries, broccoli, peppers and carrots.

 - Power your body with protein.
 When it comes to nurturing a recovering brain, protein is the key building block.
 If your liver is badly damaged, then choose proteins that are easy to digest, such as fish, poultry and beans.

 - Fill up on fibre.
-Since alcohol and drug abuse upset your digestive system, adding fiber to your diet will help your body recover.
+Since alcohol and drug abuse upset your digestive system, adding fibre to your diet will help your body recover.
 Start by replacing white flour foods with 100% whole-wheat grains.
 Brown rice, black beans, artichokes, peas and whole-wheat pasta are good substitutes.

-- When snacking, eat regular, healthy snacks that contain some protein, which will help to keep your blood sugars level.
+- When snacking, eat regular, healthy snacks that contain some protein, which will help to keep your blood sugar level.
 Stable blood sugar levels help to keep your mood stable.
 Keep the snacks light.
 A handful of nuts, a boiled egg or fresh fruit with cheese, yogurt, and granola are a few examples.